olanuges90/containerized-flask/README.md

   6. Verify Application Load Balancer
       - In the EC2 Dashboard, Navigate to Application Load Balance and select.
-      - Verify the state of the Load Balancer as "Provivisoning".
-Wait till deployment and Task is completed (2/2).
+      - Verify the state of the Load Balancer as "Provisioning". scroll down to service and wait till deployment and Task is completed (2/2).
       - Click the ALB created, Navigate to the DNS Name.
-      - Copy and Paste the DNS name in your browser to confirm the API is accessible.
+      - Copy and Paste the DNS name in your browser to confirm the API is accessible and click Enter.

   7. Set Up API Gateway
     - Create API: